 In May 2006, Franck attended the Cannes Film Festival as part of the programming team of the former Cinenygma International Film Festival, for which he worked as a technical manager and program assistant for several years.
 He also used to manage his own movie website in Luxembourg.

 Shorty after starting his program at UT, Franck started to post his movie reviews on the School of Journalism's news website, TNJN.
 He also used to write DVD reviews for Cinema Blend.
 Besides managing his film blog The Screening Log for numerous years, Franck contributed plenty of DVD reviews to DVD Verdict.
 Some of his film articles were also featured on the Alternative Film Guide.

 Up from 2011, Franck completed different short films and documentaries.
 His recent short film 'Fast Hearts' was nominated for best actor at the 'Los Angeles Short Film Festival' 2016, and for best editing at the 'Ouchy Film Awards' 2016 in Switzerland.

 The short documentary 'The Useless Sea' is part of the official selection of the 2016 DocuWest Film Festival, to be held in Denver, Colorado.

 April 11, 2016 Open Valve Studios released another short documentary 'Marty', a veteran who chose to dedicate his life to cleaning up Southern California's desert highways.

-Franck also has several other fiction projects currently in development, and he continues to hone his skills by shooting and directing music videos, commercial projects, high-end events and short films.
+Open Valve Studios also has several other fiction projects currently in development.
+Franck continues to hone his skills by shooting and directing music videos, commercial projects, high-end events and short films.